SansGuidon/bookmarks/README.md

 * [Derek Sivers](https://sivers.org/obvious) - [Video] Obvious to you.
 Amazing to others.
 * [Sean Kane](https://www.oreilly.com/ideas/6-creative-ways-to-solve-problems-with-linux-containers-and-docker) - (2018) 6 creative ways to solve problems with Linux containers and Docker
 * [Austin Kleon](https://austinkleon.com/2018/08/30/reading-with-a-pencil/) - (2018) Reading with a pencil | Full ownership of a book only comes when you have made it a part of yourself, and the best way to make yourself a part of it — which comes to the same thing — is by writing in it.
+* [Retromap](https://retromat.org) - Inspiration & plans for (agile) retrospectives : Planning your next agile retrospective?
+Start with a random plan, change it to fit the team's situation, print it and share the URL.
+Or browse around for new ideas!

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution